 The inferred reverse links are created only for display purposes and cannot be edited.
 You can see them in Research Data Australia, and in the Registry view from Research Data Australia, but not in XML data or manual data entry screens.

-Records linked by identifiers
+Registry objects linked by identifiers

-Where two or more records (from the same or different data sources) share a common identifier, the records will be treated as describing the same thing.
+Where two or more registry objects (from the same or different data sources) share a common identifier, the records will be treated as describing the same thing.
 In Research Data Australia, these records are merged into a single search result and links to each of the merged records are displayed on the view page of each record.

 Where one or more matches are discovered, the records are linked for display in Research Data Australia.

 For party objects, if one or more of the matched records also contain a different identifier which has been linked to other party objects, these matched records will also be considered to be the same party and are linked as well.
 These five party records describe the same person and are linked by identifier.